-- All three above option in Oud-Zuid/West neighborhoods are within a 10 minute walk from each other.
-Bus 397 should be included in a €30 combination ticket including a transfer to Bus 859 at Hoofddorp station.
+- All three above options in Oud-Zuid/West neighborhoods are within a 10-minute walk from each other.
+Bus 397 should be included in a €30 combination ticket, including a transfer to Bus 859 at Hoofddorp station.
 Bus 859 will drop you off at the entrance to Keukenhof.

 Amsterdam to Keukenhof From Amsterdam Schiphol Airport

 - By bus from Schiphol Airport: A combo ticket is $32 and change, and takes about 45 minutes to an hour on Bus 858.

 - By private car or bus: It's about 20 to 30 minutes depending on traffic.
 Parking at Keukenhof is €6 for the day for a car.